Accelerynt-Security/AS-Sign-Out-Google-User/README.md

 ![SignOutGoogleUser_Configure_VSCode_5](Images/SignOutGoogleUser_Configure_VSCode_5.png)

-From the command palette in the tope-center area of the window, select "**Python**" as the programming language, then select "**Python 3.10.11**" or later for your Python interpreter.
+From the command palette in the top-center area of the window, select "**Python**" as the programming language, then select "**Python 3.10.11**" or later for your Python interpreter.

 ![SignOutGoogleUser_Configure_VSCode_6](Images/SignOutGoogleUser_Configure_VSCode_6.png)